 WEATHER: The average temperature on the Superior Hiking Trail in early fall is 63 F degrees and rain is always a possibility.
 Weather in the area is strongly influenced by Lake Superior and can change suddenly.

-ACCOMMODATIONS: Lodging will be in a roomy condo located on the North Shore of Lake Superior.
+ACCOMMODATIONS: Lodging will be in a combination of lodge rooms and roomy townhomes located on the North Shore of Lake Superior.
 Each unit contains fully modern bathrooms.
-Enjoy the lake views from the deck and relax around the cozy fireplace.
+Enjoy the mountain views from the deck and relax around the cozy fireplace.

 MEALS: We’ll enjoy a variety of meals, some at the lodge and others out on the Superior Hiking Trail.
 Count on hearty breakfasts, picnic trail lunches, and lively dinners, all shared.
 We’ll enjoy happy hours together at the lodge after the day’s outdoor activities.
 If you have special dietary restrictions, be sure to list them on your registration.